NinaMercedes/Nanopore-LSHTM-Omics/README.md

 For variant calling we tend to use variant callers that have been designed specifically for Nanopore data.
 This includes **Clair3** and **Freebayes**, which can generate outputs that are generally compatible with GATK-based workflows.
 These tools can be fairly slow so feel free to trial them in your own time!

 ### Step 4.
 Assembly
+While mapping aligns reads to a known reference, assembly builds the genome from scratch.
+Assembly is essential when no good reference exists or when studying structural variation and novel regions.
+We often assemble bacterial genomes because they are small, circular, and can be fully reconstructed.
+Assembly allows us to detect plasmids, structural variants, and novel genes that mapping alone might miss.
 Let's now perform genome assembly using our high-quality, trimmed and filtered nanopore fastq.
 There are a few different tools we can use, but for Nanopore data **Flye** performs well.
 This may take 2 minutes or so to run.

 ```
 mkdir flye_output